decentralized-identity/trust-establishment/readme.md

 1. _Are you who you claim to be?_
 2. _Are you to be trusted for what you claim to be trusted for?_

+Thus far, we've come up with [two specs](./spec) to address these questions.
+It's likely there are more to come.

 # Resources